We're holding your refund because you have not filed one or more tax returns and we believe you will owe tax.

 - that you've already filed

-- Review what happens when you don't file a tax return by going to the following web pages:
+- Review Collection Procedures for Taxpayers Filing and/or Paying Late for what happens when you don't file a return

 - Review your records and make sure you filed all your prior returns.
 Get copies of prior year tax returns and products.